craftcms/docs/docs/cloud/getting-started.md

 ### Existing Sites

-Update your project to at least Craft {globalset:productVitals:vitalsCloudMinCraftVersion}, then run the command above.
+Update your project to at least Craft {{ $activeSetVars.minCraftVersion }}, then run the command above.
 Most projects will run on Cloud without modification—but we recommend reviewing the [compatibility guide](compatibility.md) if you’ve made any customizations via [application config](/5.x/reference/config/app.html), custom modules, or private plugins.
 We also have a dedicated guide on [moving projects to Craft Cloud](projects.md) from other hosts.

 ::: tip
 Does your project use the `tablePrefix` setting or `CRAFT_DB_TABLE_PREFIX` config variable?
 Run `ddev craft db/drop-table-prefix` before continuing.